Squire balances clean fades with the coronavirus – TechCrunch

 As far as pandemic-proof businesses go, a startup for barbershops isn’t exactly the first thing that comes to mind — unless you raised millions just days before barbershops were shut down across the country.

 Dave Salvant and Songe LaRon, co-founders of New York-based Squire, a back-end barbershop management tool for independent businesses they launched in 2016, raised a $34 million Series B led by CRV in early March (after raising $8 million in a Series A round led by Trinity Ventures in 2018).
-Days later, “everything went to zero,” LaRon recalls of their customer base: all barbershops closed.
+Days later, “everything went to zero,” LaRon recalls of their customer base: All barbershops closed.

 The cash quickly went from an opportunistic raise to needed capital.
 Squire waived all subscription fees, created a site for information called www.helpbarbershops.com and launched a way for patrons to buy online gift cards for their favorite shops.
 One barbershop sold more than $30,000 in just a few days.